Skip to content

 Overhead glare is the fastest way to make a high-end entry feel cheap.
 Bright, flat lighting deletes texture.
 It bleaches wood.
 It turns brass into plastic.
 It makes stone look synthetic.

-Actionable command: create a gradient on the wall, not a spotlight.
+Do this once, correctly: create a gradient on the wall, not a spotlight.
 Light to shadow.
-That gradient is architecture.
+That transition is what makes the elevation feel architectural instead of staged.

-Actionable command: maintain a total lamp height of 26 to 30 inches in most entry compositions.
-Anything less is a scale error.
-Anything taller crowds the elevation unless the ceilings are genuinely tall and the console has matching mass.
+For most entry compositions, a total lamp height of 26 to 30 inches holds scale well.
+Anything smaller tends to read apologetic.
+Anything taller can crowd the elevation unless the ceilings are genuinely tall and the console carries matching mass.

 Source lighting as structure, not decoration.
 Start here: Lighting.
 Choose pieces that can hold shadow, not erase it.